 In addition to finding out which brands Aussies love most, our research also identified the key drivers of customer satisfaction when purchasing fabric softener:

-Let’s dive into each of these factors in detail and reveal which brands came out on top by absolute score.
+Let’s now dive into each of these factors in detail and reveal which brands came out on top by absolute score.

-The primary reason that most people use fabric softener (it’s even in the name) is to make clothes and bedding feel soft and comfortable.
+One of the primary reasons that most people use fabric softener (it’s even in the name) is to make clothes and bedding feel soft and comfortable.
 The active ingredients in fabric softener are apparently designed to lubricate fabric fibres and reduce static, which creates more space between the fibres and thus makes them feel softer.
 It stands to reason that some formulas can do a better job of this than others though.

 Fabric softener isn’t a necessity, it’s a luxury that can make your clothes and bedding more pleasant to wear and smell.
 With this in mind, it’s important for many consumers to weigh up the added cost of using a particular fabric softener versus its potential benefits.
-Half of survey respondents (49%) said they tend to buy whichever brand is cheapest or on special when they go shopping, so getting good value for money is quite an important factor.
-More than two in five (44%) also indicated they use fabric softener with every wash, so the cost will add up in the long run.
+A third of survey respondents (35%) said they tend to buy whichever brand is the cheapest or on special when they go shopping, so getting good value for money is quite an important factor.
+More than two in five (41%) also indicated they use fabric softener with every wash, so the cost will add up in the long run.

 It may seem superficial, but the packaging of fabric softener can be important – beyond aesthetics, being convenient to use and having all of the necessary information presented clearly are factors for consumers to consider when deciding which bottle to bring home from the shops.

 Whatever goes into the laundry will either come out as clean clothes or be washed away with the waste water.
 Many consumers are concerned about how much damage the products they use in the laundry room may cause to the environment, whether it’s used as greywater on the garden, goes into a delicate septic system, or goes back into the environment through the drain.
 The level of plastic waste involved in packaging is also a big issue.

 Picture courtesy of Cuddly.